ELECTRICAL & cOMPUTER eNGINEERING

 Article by Kelly Woodhouse, October 21, 2022

-Dr. Junfei Xie, Associate Professor in the Department of Electrical and Computer Engineering,
+Dr. Junfei Xie, Associate Professor in the Department of Electrical and Computer Engineering, was

-and creative endeavors.
+creative endeavors.
 To read the full article click on Presidential Research Fellows Honored for Advancing Their Fields.

 Joe E. Kiani, SDSU Alumni ('84 & '88), 2022 Forbes 400 Billionaire